 - Other administrative announcements (new rules, awards received, advertising, new contests or contest results, etc.)

 - Interview with the spotlighted character (IC interview taken from the creative writing questions for characters.
-You might get inspired for these questions also from the freeform/ interview applications, the interviews with writers, or even from… those copybooks with questions in them you used to fill in middle school; I guess they are called yearbooks in English, but I am not sure.
+You might get inspired for these questions also from the freeform/ interview applications, the interviews with writers, the types of sentences they use, or even from… those copybooks with questions in them you used to fill in middle school; I guess they are called yearbooks in English, but I am not sure.

 - Funny graphics, special announcements, IC advertising (eg, not in each issue, but sometimes, when the monthly plot justifies it, I have featured “Favourite watering hole” – an advertising IC for one of the taverns in the 5 islands we have in the game, focusing either on the tavern keeper, or on a barmaid.
 A friend of another site gave me two funny announcements which were published in two issues – one for joining the pirates, one for joining the Navy.
 When I had upcoming special community events or finalized ones, I advertised them here too).

 - Interview with the spotlighted character’s player (take your questions from the interviews with writers)

 - News and gossips from all the islands (actually the thread summaries twisted into gossips which might be true or the facts have been far-fetched to speculations).

 - Sometimes, a sort of IC newspaper article featuring a main plot point (a character’s death, people disappearing, an epidemic, a hurricane’s effects, etc).

 This content is adapted to the specifics of my Age of Sail historical site.
 You might find other specific aspects to adapt to them.